-Harvey’s 4th Street Grill is both comfort food and local character incarnate.
-They opened their doors on 4th Street in St. Petersburg more than 30 years ago — and the restaurant has gained a massive following over the decades.
+Harvey’s 4th Street Grill is the ultimate spot in St. Pete for grouper sandwiches, hearty burgers, and amazing breakfasts.
+The owners opened their doors on 4th Street in St. Petersburg more than 38 years ago — and the restaurant has gained a massive following over the decades.

 The interior is brimming with local history.
 Owner Dan Harvey outfitted his restaurant with remnants from St. Pete landmarks.
 The decor seems to add just an extra bit of flavor to each dish.

 The restaurant continues its commitment to serving some of the best food in the Burg.
 It’s in good company too.
 Just down 4th Street North is the famous El Cap Restaurant.
-It’s also not far from the brand new On the Fly Food Hall.
+It’s also not far from the new On the Fly Food Hall and Jay & Luigis Italian Restaurant.

 Their broccoli bites, grouper nuggets and red eye shrimp are the ultimate appetizer combination.
 The patty melt is beyond words.
 If you want a serious brunch, you can visit them starting at 9am on Sunday and indulge in the egg sardou (poached eggs with creamed spinach and artichoke on a toasted english muffin).